Now safe for recreational use

 You must notify Council within 1 month for:

 Council will arrange for an annual inspection of the system.
+You can review the checklist below to see what will be checked.

 Fees are charged for these inspections, see Council’s fees and charges